 Belvedere.
-A historic building complex in Vienna, consisting of two baroque styled palaces, the Orangery, and the Palace Stables.
-Famous also for world’s largest collection of Gustav Klimt’s paintings, including the Kiss.
+A historic building complex in Vienna, consisting of two baroque-style palaces, the Orangery, and the Palace Stables.
+Famous also for the world’s largest collection of Gustav Klimt’s paintings, including The Kiss.

 Salzkammergut.
 A region of lakes and Alpine ranges near Salzburg.
-It also famous resort area.
+It is also a famous resort area.

 St. Stephen’s Cathedral.
 Also known as Stephansdom, is a medieval Roman Catholic church in Vienna.
 A place of worship with catacombs and a treasury museum.

 Hohensalzburg Fortress.
-Iconic landmark of Salzburg, this 11th century fortress on a city hilltop is the largest preserved castle in Central Europe.
-It has beautiful views of the city and Alps and a museum.
+The iconic landmark of Salzburg, this 11th-century fortress on a city hilltop is the largest preserved castle in Central Europe.
+It has beautiful views of the city and the Alps and a museum.

 Vienna State Opera.
-World-famous opera house with largest repertoire and major productions.
-Considered as one of the most important opera houses in the word.
-Guided tours and museum available.
+World-famous opera house with the largest repertoire and major productions.
+Considered one of the most important opera houses in the world.
+Guided tours and museums are available.

 Lake Wolfgang.
 Small, scenic mountain lake near Salzburg.
-The best known lake of famous Salzkammergut resort area.
+The best-known lake of the famous Salzkammergut resort area.

-Grossglockner.
+The Grossglockner.
 Austria’s highest mountain part of the Alps and central piece of the High Tauern National Park.
 Located in East Tyrol.
 Famous for winter sports.

 Kunsthistorisches Museum.
-Fine arts history museum in a palace.
+The fine arts history museum in a palace.
 Decorated with lavish interiors and it is crowned with an octagonal dome.
 It hosts Habsburgs art collections and antiquities.

 Vienna City Hall.
-Neo-Gothic style city hall built in 19th century.
+Neo-Gothic style city hall built in the 19th century.
 It’s a municipal building and official seat of Major of Vienna.
 It was built using some 30 million bricks.
-Also hosts balls, markets and various events.
+Also hosts balls, markets, and various events.

 Tiergarten Schönbrunn.
 Also known as Vienna Zoo; this zoo is located on the grounds of the Schönbrunn Palace.
-It is a home for about 500 species of animals, including giant pandas, Siberian tigers and elephants.
+It is home to about 500 species of animals, including giant pandas, Siberian tigers, and elephants.